MIT-LCP/mimic-code/website/content/data/overview.md

 # Mapping file

 A records file, `cxr-record-list.csv.gz`, provides a mapping between the image (dicom_id), the study (study_id), and the patient (subject_id).
 Another records file, `cxr-study-list.csv.gz`, provides a mapping between the studies (`study_id`) and patients (`subject_id`).

+All patient identifiers begin with the digit 1 and have a total length of 8 digits.
+All study identifiers begin with the digit 5 and have a total length of 8 digits.
+DICOM file names are unique 40 character hexadecimal strings with dashes separating groups of eight characters.

 Images are provided in DICOM format; see the [image](/image) section for more information about the images.